-Request more information about programs at Valley City State University by clicking on the links below:
+Get more information about Valley City State University by clicking links below:

 Valley City State University, located in Valley City, North Dakota, is a public land grant university founded in 1890.
 Originally founded as a normal school, today it is part of the 11 member North Dakota State University System.
 The school is a laptop university school, which provides all students a laptop as part of the technology fee which also grants campus wide wireless internet access.
 The school serves nearly 1400 students a year, and is dedicated to providing them the best educational opportunities possible.

 Valley City State University offers a number of majors to allow students to choose the academic program that best suits their needs and goals.
 Such programs typically take four years to complete and result in a bachelor's degree.
 Minor degree programs are also available, allowing students to add an additional area of study to their curriculum that may be taken out of interest or to augment one's major.

 Programs offered include: